ropensci-archive/roweb2/content/technotes/2018-07-30-phylotar-release.md

 ### Reviewing the results

 After a pipeline has completed, the `wd` will contain all the results files.
 The information contained within these files can be read into the R environment using the `read_phylota()` function.
-It will generate a `Phylota` object that contains information on all the idnetified 'clusters' -- i.e. groups of ortholgous sequences.
+It will generate a `Phylota` object that contains information on all the identified 'clusters' -- i.e. groups of ortholgous sequences.
 A user can interact with the object to filter out unwanted sequences, clusters or taxonomic groups.
 The package comes with completed results for playing with.
 In the example below, we demonstrate how to generate a presence/absence matrix of all the genera in the top 10 clusters identifed for cycads.

 ```r
 library(phylotaR)